eiguzman/player-stat-predictor/README.md

 # 6. Statement of Collaborations
 Alex Sieh: Conducted preliminary research on the dataset.

 Dionne Leow: Contributed to the data cleaning and visualization.
-Contributed to the final write up - model 3 description and comments, making final edits
+Contributed to model 3 description and making final edits of the ReadMe.

 Edgar Guzman: Developed model 3, experimenting with PCA and SVDs to improve our model.

-Jonathan Duong: Contributed to data preprocessing.
+Jonathan Duong: Contributed to data extraction, cleaning, visualisation and preprocessing.

 Ryan Chon: In charge of the polynomial model, as well as write up and reasoning.
-Contributed to every section of final writeup
+Contributed to every section of final writeup.